PythonRSAS/pythonrsas.github.io/_posts/2022-07-06-1-graphs-and-networks.md

 # D  1  1  1  0
 ```

 If we don't use pandas, we would have to re-code the list of tuples of edges from letters to integers because list indexing cannot be letters.
+Alternatively we can use the Python built-in functions <span class="coding">ord</span> and <span class="coding">chr</span>.
+But I think using pandas requires less coding.

 <div class="code-head"><span>code</span>convert set representation to adjacency matrix.py</div>